GregDMeyer/IT8951/README.md

 #### Data transfer

 You might be able to squeeze some extra performance out of the data transfer by increasing the SPI clock frequency.
-In my experience, you can only increase the frequency for the pixel transfer, if you increase it too much for any other data transfer the transfer will fail.

-The SPI frequency for transferring pixel data is currently hardcoded at 24 MHz, which is the maximum stated in the IT8951 chip spec [here](https://www.waveshare.com/w/upload/1/18/IT8951_D_V0.2.4.3_20170728.pdf) (page 41).
+The SPI frequency for transferring pixel data is by default set at 24 MHz, which is the maximum stated in the IT8951 chip spec [here](https://www.waveshare.com/w/upload/1/18/IT8951_D_V0.2.4.3_20170728.pdf) (page 41).
 But, you could try setting higher and seeing if it works anyway.
-It is set on line 208 of `IT8951/spi.pyx`.
-If you change `spi.pyx`, don't forget to tell `setup.py` to use Cython when you build or your change won't have any effect.
+It is set by passing the "spi_hz" argument to the Display or EPD classes (see example in tests/integration/tests.py).

 ### Updates for version 0.1.0